linux-cultist/venv-selector.nvim/README.md

 #### **NOTE:** This regexp branch of the plugin is a rewrite that works differently under the hood to support more advanced features.

-- Supports configuration where any number of searches can be run to find what you need.
-- Supports regular expressions to find any virtual environment.
-- Supports callbacks to further filter or rename telescope results as they are found.
-- Supports using any program to find virtual environments (fd, find, ls, dir etc)
-- Supports running any interactive command to populate the telescope viewer:
-  - `:VenvSelect ls -1 /tmp`
-  - `:VenvSelect fd 'venv/bin/python$' . --full-path --color never -E /proc -I`
+- Switch back and forth between virtual environments without restarting neovim
+- New and much more flexible configuration to support finding the exact venvs you want.
 - Browse existing python virtual environments on your computer and select one to activate inside neovim.
-- Switch back and forth between virtual environments without restarting neovim
-- Support [Pyright](https://github.com/microsoft/pyright), [Pylance](https://github.com/microsoft/pylance-release) and [Pylsp](https://github.com/python-lsp/python-lsp-server) lsp servers with ability to config hooks for others.
-- Supports all virtual environments using **user regexp expressions**, such as:
+- Supports **all** virtual environments using configurable **regular expressions expressions**, such as:
   - [Python](https://www.python.org/) (`python3 -m venv venv`)
   - [Poetry](https://python-poetry.org)
   - [PDM](https://github.com/pdm-project/pdm)